 Living in Ireland

 The Irish are known for their love of ‘the craic’.
 Their fun-loving and welcoming nature is infectious and it’s no wonder expats feel at home straight away.
 Ireland is accessible to the rest of Europe by a quick flight or a boat to the UK, but you will need all your spare time to explore this beautiful green island.
 The landscape is stunning.
-Read all about the historical yet modern cities of Galway, Limerick and Cork.
+Read all about the historical yet modern cities of Galway, Limerick, Cork and Co.
+Kerry.
 While you’re here you will want to watch, or take part in, the traditional Gaelic sports of hurling and Gaelic football and you definitely have to sample a Guinness on St Patrick’s Day!

 Vacancies in Ireland